-The open workshop "Consent and Chill" was facilitated on a monthly basis.
+The following sex-positive consent series was provided during 2020: Hungry for Consent, Consent and Chill, Coffee and Consent, Consent Concoctions, Consent with Benefits.
 The overall goal of our sex-positive consent series is to equip students to demonstrate healthy, mutual consent in sexual and romantic relationships.
 These are offered throughout the year as pop-up events by request and on an ongoing basis.